Knightian uncertainty: Black swan events

 A black swan event, as defined by Nassim Nicholas Taleb, is an important and inherently unpredictable event that, once occurred, is interpreted with the benefit of hindsight.
 (Note: Taleb (2010, p, xxii) describes this as the human tendency to create narratives ex post to rationalise the event and make it seem to have been predictable.)
 Another position of the black swan theory is that appropriate preparation for these events is frequently hindered by the pretense of knowledge of all the risks; in other words, Knightian uncertainty is presumed to not exist in day-to-day affairs, often with disastrous consequences.
 Taleb asserts that Knightian risk does not exist in the real world, and instead finds gradations of computable risk.

 Effectuation

-Saras Sarasvathy has proposed effectuation as a way to manage Knightian Uncertainty, based on her study of serial entrepreneurs, and summarised her findings in five principles: Others have critiqued this approach as failing to address immitigable uncertainty in any specific, novel, logically consistent way (given making lemonade and bricolage are well-known ideas).
+Saras Sarasvathy has proposed effectuation as a way to manage Knightian Uncertainty, based on her study of serial entrepreneurs, and summarised her findings in five principles: